react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 - `front`: Traditional drawer which covers the screen with a overlay behind it.
 - `back`: The drawer is revealed behind the screen on swipe.
 - `slide`: Both the screen and the drawer slide on swipe to reveal the drawer.
 - `permanent`: A permanent drawer is shown as a sidebar.
+Useful for having always visible drawer on larger screens.

 You can conditionally specify the `drawerType` to show a permanent drawer on bigger screens and a traditional drawer drawer on small screens: